Stockton Workers Compensation Lawyer

 Addressing Pre-Existing Conditions

-Pre-existing conditions can also complicate claims.
+Pre-existing conditions can complicate claims.
 However, if a workplace injury worsens an existing condition, you’re still entitled to compensation for the aggravated portion.

 Handling Denied or Disputed Claims